bogdanstojanovic/bogdanstojanovic/README.md

 ### Hi there 👋.
 My name is Bogdan.
-I am Software developer with specialization in diagnosis and resolving your CMS and web application pains.
+I am a Software developer with specialization in diagnosis and resolving CMS and web applications.

 ⚡Your web apps headaches.
 A thing of the past.
 🤔How can I say that with confidence?

-My approach to tech and business peeps are simple.
+My approach to tech and business proffesionals is simple.
 No flashy tricks or superhero skills.
 I do not believe in superheroes.
-I listen, I think in temrs of your benefit and apply my knowledge through experience in technology.
+I listen, I think in terms of your benefit, and apply my knowledge through experience in technology.

 💬 Optimizely, Umbraco, Sanity, Azure, Asp.net core...

-#### All that in ways that makes things easier for you, not harder.
+#### All implemented in ways that make things easier for you, not harder.

 [:email: My email](mailto:bogdan.stojanovic@gmail.com)